 Definition of an online newsroom

-Pressroom, Mediaroom, Press page, Corporate newsroom, Online media centre…. there are more names for online newsrooms than you can shake a stick at.
+Pressroom, Mediaroom, Press page, Corporate newsroom, Online media center…. there are more names for online newsrooms than you can shake a stick at.

 Luckily, the definition is clear: an online newsroom is the home for media coverage and company news.
 It’s the public-facing heart of your brand, the place where you can control your own narrative.